keithscubemate/ajone239.github.io/src/lib/drafts/2025-07-01-frozen-grapes.md

 <!-- elaborate on love vs like -->
 <!-- make the problem visceral -->
-Without sugaring, I'm afraid of being my dad.
+Without sugaring it, I'm afraid of being my dad.
 You like jello.
 You love your mom.
 To like is to derive joy from, to affine toward someone, to be pleased.